endrollex/miniroll/README.md

 6. If you write a third file (*.php, cannot be created from web management) for the journal and specify the label, it will be loaded by PHP require() function.
    This feature lets the third file run PHP code.
-7. A content file even can run PHP by require() chain, for instance, Album function, this way is ***UNSAFE*** when a hacked account logins (content can be modified by web management).
+7. A content file even can run PHP by require() chain, for instance, my album function, this way is ***UNSAFE*** when a hacked account logins (content can be modified by web management).